Recognizing Red Flags in a Relationship

 Is it romance or love bombing?
 Is it a bad day or a temper problem?

 Relationship red flags are difficult to spot because emotions can cloud judgment.
-If you tend to overthink things, you may have an even harder time seeing and accepting red flags because you doubt your judgment.
-You ask yourself, “Am I reading too much into this?” or “Am I not reading into this enough?”
+If you tend to overthink things, you may have a hard time accepting red flags because you doubt your judgment.
+Maybe you ask yourself, “am I reading too much into this?” or “am I not reading into this enough?”

-Below are some tips to help you recognize red flags and determine the appropriate next steps in the relationship.
-Keep in mind that conflict is a necessary part of helping a relationship progress, as long as it’s handled in a healthy and constructive way.
+Below are some tips to help you recognize red flags in a relationship.
+Keep in mind that conflict is a necessary part of helping a relationship progress as long as it’s handled in a healthy and constructive way.

 1. Notice if the person seems interested in getting to know you or if they seem more invested in winning you over.
 A person will show interest by asking you thoughtful questions to determine if the two of you are compatible.
-Watch out for signs that the person may be trying to rush the relationship without taking the time to truly learn about you as a person.
+Watch for signs that the person is trying to rush the relationship without taking the time to truly learn about you.

 2. Notice how your partner responds to conflict.
 Healthy communication is essential for the growth of a relationship.
 Pay attention to how your partner responds when you express a need or bring up an issue.
 In a healthy relationship, both individuals should strive to understand the other’s perspective and work through the conflict together.
 It can be a red flag if your partner becomes defensive, angry, or places all the blame on you during conflict.

-3. Can your partner take accountability for their actions?
+3. Does your partner take accountability for their actions?
 We all have moments in a relationship where we may not behave as our best self.
-In a healthy relationship, both individuals can reflect on their actions and accept responsibility if they have hurt their partner.
-If you find yourself always feeling blamed in the relationship, then this could be an indicator of an unhealthy dynamic.
+In a healthy relationship, both individuals reflect on their actions and accept responsibility if they have hurt their partner.
+If you find yourself always getting blamed in the relationship, then this could be an indicator of an unhealthy dynamic.

-5. Notice how you feel overall in the relationship.
-Do you feel comfortable and secure, or do you found yourself feeling anxious, on edge, and afraid of what your partner will say or do next?
-Sometimes individuals can misinterpret anxiety as excitement or sign of chemistry in a new relationship.
-If you feel as if you’re walking on eggshells around your partner, this is a red flag to pay attention to.
+5 Notice how you feel overall in the relationship.
+Do you feel comfortable and secure, or do you found yourself feeling anxious and afraid of what your partner will say or do next?
+In a healthy relationship you should feel safe, secure, and stable.

-Whether you’ve been with this person for a month, a year, or several years, it can be tough to end a relationship when you’ve invested your time and emotional energy into making it work.
-Many people will stay in relationships longer than appropriate because they don’t want to feel they’ve wasted their time and they want to see a return on their investment.
+Whether you’ve been with this person for a month, a year, or several years, it can be tough to end a relationship when you’ve invested your time and emotional energy into it.
+Many people will stay in relationships longer than appropriate because they don’t want to feel they’ve wasted their time.
 Unfortunately, this can lead to more wasted time and have a negative impact on your self-esteem.
-Reframing your view of relationships can be helpful in managing anxiety about invested time.
-Remember that relationships are about getting to know someone, having experiences together, and ultimately trying to see if the two of you are compatible.
-It can be harmful to view relationships as all or nothing constructs.
-For example, “it’s either a success or a failure” or “we either end up together forever or the relationship was a complete waste.”
-A relationship ending does not equal wasted time and there is always something to be learned and gained from the experience.
+Remember the point of dating is to get to know someone, have experiences together, and ultimately see if the two of you are compatible.
+The end of a relationship does not mean the time spent with that person was wasted and there is always something to be learned from the experience.

 What Should I Do if I Notice Red Flags?

 If you recognize any of the above signs, then it’s important to listen to your gut.
-If something doesn’t feel right, you can take the time to reflect on whether this relationship is right for you.
-Most importantly, make sure to take notice of the red flags.
-Do not brush them under the rug or forget about them.
-If you aren’t ready to end the relationship, then focus on continuing to get to know this person at a comfortable pace while maintaining your boundaries.
+If something doesn’t feel right, take the time to reflect on whether this relationship is right for you.
+If you aren’t ready to end the relationship, focus on getting to know the person while maintaining your boundaries.
 There is no rush to make a serious commitment before you are ready.

 Therapy for Relationship Help